 Are there any living direct descendants of other national royal families in Serbia?

 There are no living direct descendants of other national royal families in Serbia.
-HRH Crown Prince Alexander II is, in many ways, a direct descendant from pre-Nemanjic Serbian rulers as well as from early Nemanjic’s (from Stefan Nemanja to King Dragutin) and the early Kotromanic’s of Bosnia.
+HRH Crown Prince Alexander is, in many ways, a direct descendant from pre-Nemanjic Serbian rulers as well as from early Nemanjic’s (from Stefan Nemanja to King Dragutin) and the early Kotromanic’s of Bosnia.

 The Montenegrin Royal family of Petrovic-Njegos is directly present in the person of Prince Nikola Petrovic-Njegos and his children Prince Boris and Princess Altinaj, and, in the female line, in the existing generations of the Karadjordjevic family.

 What are the advisory bodies of the Crown?

 According to the Act of Foundation dated 15 February 1992, the advisory bodies of the Crown are: the Privy Council, the Crown Council and the Crown Cabinet (formed later).The Privy Council is a Council inner body, with up to 10 members (not counting the members of the Royal Family appointed by the Crown), who are nominated by the Crown for an indefinite period of time.
 The Privy Council deals in everyday duties of the Crown.

 The Crown Council is a larger body, with up to 30 members, who are appointed by the Crown to a life-long mandate.
 This body deals with strategic matters of paramount importance for the people, state and the Crown.
 The members of the Council are appointed by the Crown from the list of candidates prepared by the Council members themselves.
 The Crown can, if need be, make the appointment “in pectore”, meaning that the appointment is to be made in discretion and is known to only the Crown and the person appointed in that way.
 Exceptionally, the Crown can call for a conference of all its counselling bodies, which are then transformed into the Crown Assembly.